 JPT (James Philip Thompson) After leaving school at 16 years old and have held a variety of jobs in the industrial city of Birmingham, decides to pursue a career of Goldsmith, making his training at the School of Jewellery in his hometown.

-Obtained good experience working in the laboratories and factories of the Jewellery Quarter of Birmingham, continues his career by accepting a job at a jewelry store in the ancient spa town of Bath.
+Obtained a good experience working in the laboratories and factories of the Jewellery Quarter in Birmingham, continues his career by accepting a job at a jewelry store in the ancient spa town of Bath.
 Here discovers a very different way of life than the his hometown.
 The culture shock induced in him a strong desire to understand why this difference and the urgent feeling of frustration, brings him to express themselves through painting.

 In the absence of the typical academic artistic formation, using the classical materials of painting, canvas and acrylic with an intact and untouched, allowing him to establish their own rules of conduct within his works.

 Rome became the catalyst of this conscious process.
-For this reason, the artist has felt the need to be closer to its source of inspiration, relocating for a longer period of time in the capital.
+For this reason, the artist has felt the need to be closer to its source of inspiration, relocating for a longer period in the capital.

 Genre: Contemporary art-Special guests as part of the event openARtmarket

-Title: Rome or Death
+Title: Rome or death

 curated by Antoinette Campilongo

 Organization – Press Office: nwart